robertmartin8/PyPortfolioOpt/docs/UserGuide.rst

 - Use the Black-Litterman model to construct a more stable model of expected returns.
   Alternatively, just drop the expected returns altogether!.
-There is a large body of research that suggests that minimum variance portfolios (``ef.min_volatility()``) consistently outperform maximum Sharpe ratio portfolios out-of-sample, because of the dififuclty of forecasting expected returns.
+There is a large body of research that suggests that minimum variance portfolios (``ef.min_volatility()``) consistently outperform maximum Sharpe ratio portfolios out-of-sample, because of the difficulty of forecasting expected returns.
 - Try different risk models: different asset classes may require different risk models.
 - Add some new objective terms or constraints.
 Tune the L2 regularisation parameter to see how diversification affects the performance.